liuch/dmarc-srg/README.md

 ### Requirements
 * MariaDB or MySQL
-* Php v7.1 or higher
+* PHP 7.3 or higher
 * Installed php-mysql, php-xml, php-zip, and php-imap
 * A working webserver (not necessary)